Divorce Process In California

 - The duration of the marriage.

-- The standard of living enjoyed by the spouses during the marriage or domestic partnership.
+- The standard of living the spouses enjoy during the marriage or domestic partnership.

 - The contributions of each spouse to the marriage or domestic partnership, including homemaking and childcare responsibilities.